 As a part time student your studying will normally take place over three academic years, potentially choosing one module per term.

-Your first module will be ‘Studying at Masters Level’.
+Your first module will be ‘Crafting Your Masters Study’.
 The other pathway, core and optional modules will be available according to the schedule of delivery.

 Here is an example of possible combination modules: